-- (1) The committee chair shall give an introductory presentation of the topic for the hearing and state the procedures that will apply.
-The committee chair shall be responsible for allocating speaking time between the committee members and for ensuring that the hearing is conducted in accordance with section 27 of the Rules of Procedure of the Storting and these Rules.
-When questions are asked by the committee chair, the meeting should be chaired by the first vice chair or the second vice chair.
-The chair of the meeting shall ensure that questions are within the scope of the stated topic and that the security under the law of the person summoned to give information is safeguarded. - (2) Before questions are asked by members of the committee, the person summoned shall be allowed a maximum of ten minutes to present his or her version of the matter.
-When all questions have been asked, the person summoned shall be allowed a maximum of five minutes to summarize the matter.
-The chair of the meeting may extend the speaking time of the person summoned to the extent found necessary for clarification of the matter.
+- (1) The chair of the hearing shall give an introductory presentation of the topic for the hearing and state the procedures that will apply.
+The chair of the hearing shall be responsible for allocating speaking time between the committee members and for ensuring that the hearing is conducted in accordance with section 27 of the Rules of Procedure of the Storting and these Rules.
+The chair of the hearing shall ensure that questions are within the scope of the stated topic and that the security under the law of the person invited to give information is safeguarded. - (2) Before questions are asked by members of the committee, the person invited shall be allowed a maximum of ten minutes to present his or her version of the matter.
+When all questions have been asked, the person invited shall be allowed a maximum of five minutes to summarize the matter.
+The chair of the hearing may extend the speaking time of the person invited to the extent considered necessary for clarification of the matter. - (3) The hearing shall begin with the questions of the spokesperson followed by the committee's other members in accordance with the order that is usual in debates of the Storting.

-- (3) During questioning, the spokesperson and two other members of the committee shall be allocated specific time to ask questions.
-The choice of principal questioners should be made with due regard for elucidation of all aspects of the matter.
-If principal questioners are nominated, the remaining members of the committee shall each be entitled to a maximum of ten minutes speaking time including the reply. - (4) The hearing shall begin with the questions of the spokesperson followed, if appropriate, by the two other principal questioners.
-The remaining members of the committee are then called upon to ask questions in the order that is usual in debates of the Storting. - (5) The chair of the meeting may allow brief and direct follow-up questions from other committee members.
-Such follow-up questions shall not be included in the speaking time allocated pursuant to the third paragraph.
-A further opportunity shall be given for a brief concluding round of questions, beginning with the spokesperson and followed by the principal questioners and the remaining committee members. - (6) There shall be no exchange of views between committee members during the hearing.
+- (4) The chair of the hearing may allow short and direct follow-up questions from the members of the committee in a brief, concluding round of questions. - (5) There shall be no exchange of views between committee members during the hearing.
 Members shall not comment upon answers given except when such comments form a natural part of a follow-up question.
 Improper or offensive behaviour or questions shall not be permitted.
-Such behaviour shall be censured by the chair of the meeting. - (7) Pursuant to section 27, fifth paragraph, of the Rules of Procedure of the Storting, a member of the committee may request the interruption of a hearing so that the committee may discuss further progress including proposals that the hearing be discontinued or continued in camera.
+Such behaviour shall be censured by the chair of the hearing. - (6) Pursuant to section 27 fifth paragraph of the Rules of Procedure of the Storting, a member of the committee may request the interruption of a hearing so that the committee may discuss further progress including proposals that the hearing be discontinued or continued in camera.
 Confidential information may only be received by the committee in camera.
-During public hearings the committee members may not repeat or refer to information subject to a duty of secrecy laid down in Statute or instructions.
+During public hearings, the committee members may not repeat or refer to information subject to a duty of secrecy laid down in Statute or instructions.